I’ve heard this debated, and both sides make great points. So, do students need the fundamentals to be successful in math?

 Sarli talks about one student, Yarieliz, and how she learned to go from addition to scaling up by addition to multiplication without learning the fundamentals first.
 This happened as she reasoned through word problems.
 Students were encouraged to find their own way, and it worked.

-Fundamentals are important, but perhaps not always necessary.
+Fundamentals are important, but perhaps not always necessary in the way we might think.
 With the right problems, games and activities, kids can do math by using logical thinking to get from Point A to Point B, or in Yarieliz case, addition to multiplication:-)